Saturday 12 July 1941

 In the Army Group North sector, XLI Panzer Corps reaches the Plyussa River.
 The terrain is more of a hindrance to the German advance than the Soviet resistance.
 General Halder notes in his war diary that General Erich Hoepner's 4th Panzer Group is "growing increasingly tired and weak," which accounts for the panzers making "no substantial advance in the direction of Leningrad."
 However, the Soviets are withdrawing, giving the German tankers some time to rest.

 In the Army Group Center sector, the Soviets are counterattacking against General Hoth's 3rd Panzer Group at Vitebsk.
-The Soviets have a large troop concentration at Nevel composed of stragglers collected from all across the front which are attacking southward.
+The Soviets have a large troop concentration at Nevel composed of stragglers collected from all across the front, and they are using this motley assortment to attack southward.
 German Ninth Army is rapidly closing on Hoth's panzers and providing some support.
 Hoth's tanks and General Guderian's 2nd Panzer Group forces are attacking north and south of Orsha, respectively.

 In the Army Group South sector, the Soviets are in full retreat to the Dniestr River to the south of Kiev.
 The Soviets attempt a counterattack at Korosten, but Sixth Army shrugs it off.
 Panzer Group 1 is involved in a more serious battle around Berdichev.
 General Halder notes in his war diary that General Paulus has submitted some aerial photographs of Kiev from which "one does not get the impression of unusually extensive preparations for a large-scale withdrawal" - which is a classic understatement for the likelihood that the Soviets intend to make a major stand in defense of Kiev.
 Meanwhile, Romanian troops make an advance to Balti.